 The Georgia Christian Athletic Association (GCAA) is the athletic division of the Georgia Association of Christian Schools (GACS).
 It was established in 1972 and operates under the by-laws of GACS.
 The purpose of GCAA, as stated in the GCAA Athletic Manual, is “to teach Christian athletics and build Christian character through Christ-centered competition and regulate such inter-scholastic relationships through and by a governing body composed of its own member schools.”

-Requirements for participation in GCAA consist of membership in GACS, subscription to the rules and regulations of GCAA as written in the GCAA Athletic Manual, and payment of required GCAA dues.
+Requirements for participation in GCAA consist of qualifying for membership in GACS, subscription to the rules and regulations of GCAA as written in the GCAA Athletic Manual, and payment of required GCAA dues.

 GCAA schools participate in a variety of sports including football, soccer, volleyball, basketball, baseball, softball, golf, and other sports where there is sufficient demand.
 For competition purposes, most sports are divided into regions to minimize traveling distances to games, playoffs, and tournaments.
 Regional championships are determined leading to state championships through playoffs or tournaments.
 All trophies and awards are provided by GCAA.